 Yesterday we had what some would call a blizzard (and by some, I mean the National Weather Service).
 It didn’t snow much, but it rained a whole heck of a lot (which froze) and the wind blew somewhere around 40-50 mph which caused a lot of power failures in the area.
 My parents’ power went out around 3:00 PM yesterday and ours went out around 6:00 PM.
 Thankfully, our power came back in the middle of the night.

-Not much has changed in my life.
+Well, my last blog entry was in December and my last real blog entry was in October.
+I think I’m pretty much long overdue for an update.
+Life Not much has changed in my life.
 We’re currently attending Valley View Baptist Church.
 I know this may seem like a sudden change, but we left Antioch way back in May after a huge leadership debacle.
 Valley View seems to match up with what we believe and has a huge heart for ministering to those people that need Christ, rather than those who we would like in our church because they make us feel comfortable.
-Anyway, enough of that.

 I found this gem today and thought I’d share it with you guys.Â Kids can be so fun and brutally honest at the same time.Â I can’t wait to have my own.